KILTprotocol/specifications/docs/did/did-spec.md

 additional-details  = <base-58-encoded-details>
 ```

-where `<base-58-encoded-kilt-address>` is a KILT address, and `<base-58-encoded-details>` is the Base58-encoded and CBOR-serialised version of the additional light DID details, as explained below.
+where `<base-58-encoded-kilt-address>` is a KILT address, and `<base-58-encoded-details>` is the Base58-encoded and CBOR-serialized version of the additional light DID details, as explained below.

 KILT light DIDs are entirely off-chain and support a single authentication key, an optional key agreement key, and unlimited service details.